khulnasoft-lab/design.khulnasoft.com/contents/components/popover.md

 ### Behavior

 - By default, popovers fade in on hover or focus of its trigger element.
+- Occasionally, a popover can fade in on page load.
+These should be used sparingly (no more than one per page), and always contain a dismiss button.
+Consider using these popovers to highlight a new feature or area.
 - They fade out upon interacting with an area or element outside of the popover or its trigger, or on a delay of the cursor moving outside the popover or its trigger element.
 - Similar to [tooltips](/components/tooltip), popovers have a default delay of `500ms` on `show` to help confirm hover intent and ensure that:
   - A user doesn’t accidentally hover an element with a popover, which might cover an adjacent element they intended to select.
   - The UI isn‘t constantly showing popovers when a user is moving their mouse over the page.
-- The exception to this is a popover with a close button, which is triggered on page load and stays in view until dismissal.
-These should be used sparingly (no more than one per page), and only when highlighting a new feature or area.

 ### Content